 There is no real separateness in nature.
 We are all part of one another: woven from the same divine essence, and interwoven by magnetic ties of thought and feeling.
 One of the commonest psychic experiences is for people to receive telepathic impressions, often connected with accidents or deaths of people they are close to.
 To give an example: One night in 1893, the commander of a training ship sailing on the Mediterranean thought he felt a child climb onto his bunk and kiss him, but striking a light, he saw nothing.
 Later he learned that at the time of this experience, his two-year-old son had died of diphtheria; he had died while kissing his father’s photograph, saying ‘Papa ... boat ... on the water.’12

-As an ancient philosopher once said: ‘There is one common flow, one common breathing.
+The ancient Greek physician and philosopher Hippocrates once said: ‘There is one common flow, one common breathing.
 All things are in sympathy.’
 Everything we think or say or do impacts on the world around us for good or ill, and our greatest challenge is to try to live our lives in a way that will help to create a universal brotherhood of humanity, in the awareness that outwardly we may be many, but in essence all is one.

 - Quoted in M. Talbot, Beyond the Quantum, Bantam Books, 1988, p.
 220.